Program Standards

 1. Complete the online application through the graduate school online application system;

 2. Acceptance by the Graduate School and the Department of Education Graduate Program.
-(There is a committee within the Educational Leadership Unit that reviews the applications and recommends acceptance or rejection.
-A temporary chairperson/advisor will be assigned.)
+The Educational Leadership faculty reviews applications and recommends acceptance or denial.

-6. Submit the Program of Study and Committee form for approval; and
+5. Submit the Graduate Committee form and Program of Study form for approval; and

 For Doctoral Students only: